Koriopolis

 Koriopolis (Κοριόπολις) is the name given by the Greek press to a match fixing scandal in Greek football that came to light in June 2011.
+With the help of UEFA and the Greek National Intelligence Service, the judicial authorities initially identified 83 suspects, which subsequently increased to 187, including football officials, referees, players and police officers, who were banned from leaving the country.

 The investigation centres on offences that include illegal gambling, fraud, extortion and money laundering.

 The name Koriopolis is a pun on the name of the Italian scandal of Calciopoli in 2006, and the Greek word korios (phone tap).

 History

 The investigation was launched after UEFA, the sports governing body in Europe, published a report that indicated at least 40 matches were fixed in the country during the 2009–10 season.
-Among the 68 suspects listed by judicial authorities on 24 June 2011 were Greek Super League chairman and Olympiacos owner Evangelos Marinakis (who was later acquitted) and Olympiacos player Avraam Papadopoulos, other club officials, players, referees and a chief of police.
+Among the 68 suspects listed by judicial authorities on 24 June 2011 were Greek Super League chairman and Olympiacos owner Evangelos Marinakis (who was later acquitted) other club officials, players, referees and a chief of police.
 Details of the scandal were outlined in a 130-page document, a copy of which was seen by the Associated Press.
 It contains numerous transcripts of recorded telephone conversations, filled with profanities and threats of physical violence, allegedly between corrupt team officials deciding match results, using players and referees.

-Among the 68 suspects were also Thomas Mitropoulos (ex-board member of Olympiacos F.C. and president of Egaleo FC), Ioannis Kompotis (owner of Levadiakos FC), Giorgos Borovilos (president of Asteras Tripolis), Dimitris Bakos (owner of Asteras Tripolis), the referees Giachos, Kalopoulos, Tryfonas, Giannis Spathas and many more.
+Among the 68 suspects were also Thomas Mitropoulos president of Egaleo FC), Ioannis Kompotis (owner of Levadiakos FC), Giorgos Borovilos (president of Asteras Tripolis), Dimitris Bakos (owner of Asteras Tripolis), the referees Giachos, Tryfonas, Giannis Alafouzos and many more.

 Giorgos Nikitiadis, the government's deputy culture minister, described the investigation as "the darkest page in the history of Greek football" and the probe would go "as deep and as high as necessary".